 (And even if you do fumble, don’t worry.
 When you’re finished recording, that can usually be fixed with the help of simple video editing programs.)

 Picking video editing software and more

-After filming, post production is where you perfect your videos.
-For personalized 1-1 videos, this likely won’t come into play frequently, but should you like to have one on hand, the gold standard is Adobe Premiere Pro.
-There are also plenty of free editing software packages that you can use to get started.
+After filming, post-production is where you perfect your videos.
+For personalized 1-1 videos, this likely won’t come into play frequently, but should you like to have one on hand, the gold standard is Adobe Premiere Pro, but there are a number of cheaper tools.

 AI-powered platforms like Descript and Vidyo.ai make it extremely easy to make quick edits, even if you're a video novice.

 To dive more into the options and how to choose the right video editing software for you, check out this full list of our favorites.